EldonGabriel/eldongabriel.github.io/test.md

 ---

 ### Technical Skills Demonstrated
-* **Cloud Migration:** VMware to AWS EC2 using AWS Application Migration Service (MGN)
+* **Cloud Migration:** VMware to AWS EC2 using AWS MGN
-* **Infrastructure Design:** DNS architecture, NAT routing (RRAS), and vCenter deployment
+* **Infrastructure Setup:** DNS, NAT routing, and vCenter deployment
-* **Operating Systems:** Windows Server recovery, HAL troubleshooting, and Safe Mode remediation
+* **Troubleshooting:** Windows recovery, Safe Mode fixes, and driver issues
-* **Cloud Operations:** EC2 validation, Systems Manager (SSM), and launch configuration
+* **Cloud Operations:** EC2 setup and Systems Manager (SSM)
-* **FinOps:** Identification and cleanup of orphaned AWS resources
+* **Cost Control:** Cleanup of unused AWS resources

 ---

 ### Conclusion

-This project validated a full hybrid-cloud migration workflow, from infrastructure setup to AWS replication and post-migration recovery.
-While initial test launches confirmed successful migration, the controlled removal of drivers exposed critical dependencies between firmware, partitioning, and operating system stability.
+This project showed the full migration process from setup to recovery.
+The systems successfully moved to AWS, but testing also showed how easy it is to break things if drivers and settings are not aligned.

-Through structured Root Cause Analysis, the system was recovered without data loss, and the environment was stabilized.
-Final cleanup ensured minimal resource waste, reinforcing the importance of combining technical execution with cost and security awareness.
+After fixing the failure and recovering the system, all data was preserved and the environment was cleaned up.
+This reinforced the importance of testing, troubleshooting, and cost control in cloud projects.